iwdgo/largeoutput/README.md

   - when it is a multiple of 7 print “Source” instead of the number,
   - when it is a multiple of both 3 and 7 print “OpenSource” instead of the number.

-## Sumofconverts
+## Sum of converts

 Convert a set of strings which contains numbers.
 It returns the sum of the list items and skips others.
 A recursive and non-recursive version are benchmarked.

-## Testing of modulo37
+# Testing

 An ordinary exercise may have a large output for which the easy `// Output:` becomes unreadable.

-In this case a convenient structure is an `Example` for a reduced set of data, and a test and its benchmark for larger outputs.

-If you need to output to a file, you might have to update your code.
+In this case, output of reduced set of data to a file for which content can be evaluated is more convenient.
+It is usable even without access to the original code.

 Piping `Stdout` to a file is easier.
-A helper to compare the file to a referenced file returns eventually an error usable by the `testing` package.
+A helper to compare the file to a reference file.
+Comparison is done using module [github.com/iwdgo/testingfiles](https://github.com/iwdgo/testingfiles) which returns errors usable by the `testing` package.

-The original code is from the commit history of `golang.go/src/testing/example.go` was using unexported routines.
+The original code for piping is from the commit history of `golang.go/src/testing/example.go` was using unexported routines.
 It is adapted to these cases.

 ## Start